 Free periods are included in almost every policy.
 They give you time to mull things over and decide if this is the right choice for you and yours.

 If you decide you don't want to make the payments or you'd like to change your policy, you can do so without any issues.
 Always check with your insurance company to see if they offer a free period and what the duration is, as any deadlines are determined by the insurer.

 Finally, term policies are simple.
-You don’t have to worry about accumulating monies or investment.
+You don't have to worry about accumulating monies or investments.
 They are very straightforward plans, which make them easy to understand.

 And that means a lot less stress when you're applying or choosing your policy.

 But is this really right for you?
 To find out, take into consideration these four questions.